t2ee/client-cache/README.md

 console.log(await cache.batchGet([1, 2])) // this should not produce any network request
 console.log(await cache.batchGet([1, 2, 3, 4])) // this should produce one network request with batch requerst for id 3 and 4.
 ```

+## Contribute

+Issues and PRs are welcome!
+If you feel any functionalities that are crucial, you are also welcome to submit an Issue about it.